tcolwell7/R-repository/README.md

 7. Officer - Scrape data from MS Word and PowerPoint documents.
 8. ggplot2 - Easily create aesthetic visualisations in R.
 9. dygraph - Good looking interactive time-series plots made easy.
+10. webscrape - Web-scraping in R can be easy using rvest.